Do you want to be known for:

 Finally, if you’d like to explore our services and learn more about how we would apply our methodology to your needs, we’d be glad to arrange for a 30-minute introductory call with our CEO, Dr. Gleb Tsipursky.

 Our expertise and methodology are so well-respected that coaches around the world come to us to get training in our methods.
 As part of our offerings for coaches, we have a course on coaching analytical people through behavioral science.

-We offer four standardized coaching packages that we find work well for most of our coaching clients, as well as customized coaching to fit your specific needs.
+We offer several standardized coaching packages that we find work well for most of our coaching clients, as well as customized coaching to fit your specific needs.
 Contact us to discuss a customized coaching package for you or a member of your team.
 You are also welcome to schedule a free initial consultation to determine whether our coaching services are a good fit for your needs.

 Note: Cost of package depends on which coach you choose to work with.
 We offer a 20% discount with a commitment of 3 months or longer.

 Want to improve your skills in making wise decisions, emotional self-awareness,

 and influencing others?
 We can help.
 Email or call us today!